bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ## Specialization and professional skills

-Develop in Python, Node.js, GoLang, Perl.
-OSINT, DevOps.
+I Develop in Python, Node.js, GoLang, Perl, Bash.
-Hire targeted for positions in the IT level from middle +, with relocation outside the Russian Federation.
+Sometimes I hire people targeted for positions in the IT level from middle+, with relocation outside the Russia.
 Write about hiring in IT, HR Tech, development, I participate in various professional communities.

 ## Work experience